James Aloysius Hickey: HIV/AIDS

-In early 2000, following on the Pope's calls for Catholics to oppose capital punishment, Hickey appealed to Maryland Governor Parris Glendening to commute the death sentence of Eugene Colvin-El.

 Labor

 While Archbishop of Washington, Hickey ordered all large scale building projects in the archdiocese to be union jobs.

+LBGTQ ministries

+Hickey ordered New Ways Ministry, an unauthorized ministry for LGBTQ Catholics, to stop any operations on archdiocesan property in the early 1980s.
+He also forced Georgetown University to stop DignityUSA, a national LGBTQ ministry organization, from celebrating mass on campus in 1987.